Browse our guides or talk to our team.

 Creating a flowchart online with Gliffy is simple.
-Turning your creation into a professional-quality example of a flowchart isn’t much harder — you just need to heed our top ten pro flow chart tips.
+Turning your creation into a professional-quality example of a flowchart isn’t much harder — you just need our top ten flowchart pro tips.

 A flowchart is most useful when it fits on one page (or screen).
 If the process you’re plotting is very complex, consider taking a high level perspective to minimize the level of detail.
 If you need to pack in the detail, consider making a master flowchart that contains a number of subroutines and then break those subroutines down into more detail on auxiliary flowcharts.

 A flowchart will look more professional if you use consistently sized and spaced shapes.
 Once you’ve got all your steps laid out, take the time to even everything up and align objects precisely.

 Built-in Gliffy tools like Snap to Grid and Drawing Guides make neatness near automatic.
 Our Popup Text tool helps keep copy from overfilling shapes by hiding it in mouseover windows.

 Unless you’re making a flowchart about the circus, you’ll be best off using a limited color palette.
 Pick one main color and then two to four others that compliment and contrast.
 For a quick start, Gliffy Diagram Themes provide you with a dozen simple options you can apply with a single click.

 One common flowchart blunder is to overload the diagram with too much information.
 Avoid this misstep by using hyperlinks to link to pages containing breakdowns of predefined processes, specs, or any other detail that would otherwise clutter your diagram.

 To add a hyperlink, just select the desired text and click the Create Link icon in the Icon Bar.